revoconner/Headless-TTY/README.md

 - Shows console for GUI apps.
 For example starting `headless-tty.exe -- notepad` will show a console (empty).

 #### 2.0.0
 **Second release**
 - Uses c++23
 - Comes with helper binary messenger.exe with authentication pipeline built in (NO server file, but pseudocode present in Readme.md)
 - Added truly headless mode
-    - Keeps console hidden for GUI apps for example `headless-tty.exe -- notepad` shows no console, but killing headless-tty process does kil
+    - Keeps console hidden for GUI apps for example `headless-tty.exe -- notepad` shows no console
     - Keeps console hidden for console apps while keeping isatty()=True, for example `headless-tty.exe -- claude` shows no console but keeps claude code CLI INK app hidden in interactive mode and isatty()=True (or else it would have crashed)
-    - Replaced depracated call.
+    - Replaced deprecated call
+- Bidirectional process termination
+    - Killing headless-tty kills the child process (Job Object)
+    - Closing/killing the child process causes headless-tty to exit cleanly (Monitor Thread)
 - Comes with an example showcase file written in python `usage_example.py` to help showcase the Software's potential.